aminnairi/elm-cheatsheet/README.md

 message : String
 message =
-  case safeDivide 1 0 of
+  case safeDivideBy 1 0 of
     Just result ->
       "There is a result"